 Friends, we all are all created with the senses of touch, sight, and sound.
 All of these senses connect us with our fellow human beings.
 Should we let social media control our body and mind?
 Should we let machines pull us away from our human faculties of touch, sight, and sound ?
 Let me examine this question through the life story of an amazing human being, Friends his story changed my life and I believe it will change yours as well.

-June 6th, 1981 – At the park plaza in the city of Boston, a crowd gathered to listen to a young man who had upended the way our world lived and worked.
-They were about to witness the unfurling of a technical revolution, a new way of human interactions, a creation far beyond what anyone had ever done before, a device no humans had ever conjure up themselves.
-As the excitement was building up, the keynote speaker, the man everyone was waiting to hear was nowhere to be found.
+It was the year1981 – At the park plaza in the city of Boston, a crowd gathered to listen to a young man who had upended the way our world lived and worked.
+They were about to witness the unfurling of a technical revolution, a creation far beyond what anyone had ever done before.
+As the excitement was building up, the keynote speaker, the man everyone was waiting to hear, was nowhere to be found.
 The frantic organizer finally spotted him backstage.
 He was sitting on the floor cross-legged, completely still.
-Dear friends, it was Steve Jobs, the protagonist of this story , the wonderkid who had made computers in his parent’s garage, who had given up the Stanford degree, who had gone to India to discover and embrace meditation practices .
-That day, at the precipice of one of the biggest events of his life Steve Jobs paused to meditate.
-Immersed in Dhyana, he was calm and quiet amidst the chaos around and at that instance he became a perfect Yogi.
+Immersed in Dhyana, he was calm and quiet amidst the chaos around him like a perfect Yogi.

 In early 1974, he was a nineteen year old teenager seeking enlightenment on a spiritual journey to India.
 While staying with a family in a countryside in the foothills of the Himalayas he came across a book “Autobiography of a Yogi” by Yogananda.
 After this chance encounter with Yogananda, he would go back and reread it once every year until the end of his life.